mkiol/Snipek/README.md

 - [Sailfish OS (ARM only)](#snips-installation-on-sailfish-os)

-Bare in mind that **Snips is not an open source software**.
+Keep in mind that **Snips is not an open source software**.
 The use of Snips is is governed by [Snips Terms of Use](https://docs.snips.ai/additional-resources/legal-and-privacy/website-terms-of-use).
 The source code is not publicly available.
 Snips publishes only binaries for ARM and x86_64.